tifsheline/FrozUNO/README.md

 2. As a player, I can choose different themes from the movie which changes the cards background image and sound effects.

 3. As a player, I can choose other Disney themed games for learning.

+4. As a player, I can choose to play against as many as 8 players.